philipphennig/NumericsOfML/README.md

 # NumericsOfML
 Notes for the Numerics of Machine Learning Lecture Course at the University of Tübingen

-This repository allows for easy bulk download of the lecture notes via git clone.
-If you would like to cite the course, please use the following BibTeX entry:
+This repository simplifies bulk download of the lecture notes via a git clone.
+To cite the course, please use the following BibTeX block:

 ```
 @techreport{NoML22,